SupreetTadeparti/TerrainGeneration/README.md

 # TerrainGeneration

-Generate low-poly terrain, and design it however you like, using the three available models.
+Generate an infinite world of low-poly terrain, and design it however you like, using the three available models.

 Created using Python, Pyglet, and OpenGL.